 If you're going to make your career in the technology industry, you're going to need your own website - if only just to prove that you know how to make one and attract site viewers to it.
 When you're setting up your website, there are two key things that you will need to arrange: a domain name and a web host.
 If you're not sure what a hosting company does or how to go about choosing one, this article can give you some insight.
-You can also visit a web hosting website like Ditcanada.net to read more about what is involved..
+You can also visit a web development company like DITCanada.com to read more about what is involved.

 These days most hosting companies also provide domain registration services so you can get both done in one fell swoop if you're looking to save time.
 However, there is some concern that putting all your eggs into one basket can lead to disasters in which you lose both your website and its address if your hosting company is felled by a hacker or goes under as a business, so some internet professionals prefer to keep them separate.